kootenpv/kootenpv.github.io/_posts/2019-11-17-shrynk-using-machine-learning-to-learn-how-to-compress.md

 acc, result = pdc.validate(*weights)
 ```

-Note that shrynk is in this example not only 31% better in size (check the arrows), but also much better in terms of read- and write time compared to always applying the single best strategy, `csv+xz`.
+Note that shrynk in the example below is not only 31% better in size (check the arrows), but also much better in terms of read- and write time compared to always applying the single best strategy, `csv+xz`.
 The `1.001` value indicates it is only 0.1% away from what would be achievable in terms of size if it would always choose the best compression per file in the validation set.
 At the same time, it is 6.653 times slower in terms of reading time compared to always choosing the best.
 It was after all optimizing for size.

 ```